 You will want to keep track of all your expenses related to your injury.
 This can include the cost of transportation to your medical appointments and over the counter supplies.
 You may also want to document the days that you miss work because of your injury.

 Insurance companies are only interested in paying out the lowest amount possible for any claim.
 They will make low-ball offers as soon as the day after the accident.
-It is always in your best interest to allow your attorney to manage your case and work on a compensation package so that you receive a full compensation package.
+It is always in your best interest to allow your truck accident lawyer to manage your case and work on a compensation package so that you receive a full compensation package.

 It is important to remember to limit social media posts or avoid them altogether while you have an open claim for compensation.
 Insurance companies now have departments dedicated to monitoring social media accounts of people that have made a claim for compensation.